If you bill 92507, your day-to-day is about to change.

 The May 2026 rescission attempt

-What we can say from observable signals: billing software, EHRs, and clearinghouses are already configuring their systems for the January 1, 2027 effective date with the new code structure.
-If the rescission had succeeded, that downstream preparation would typically pause.
-Practical signs point to the September 2025 decision standing as approved.
+Billing software, EHRs, and clearinghouses are configuring their systems for the January 1, 2027 effective date.
+All practical signs point to the September 2025 decision standing.

 What you should be doing now